a-maffei/frontend-askalocal/README.md

 _Everything_.
 This final project was a great way to practice, test, and expand what I had learned in the months prior.
 Every day brough many challenges and many breakthroughs.
 I enjoyed both equally––from building dedicated **user flows** for two different types of users, to implementing authentication through **JWT**, to building **React components** that can be used flexibly and efficiently, to incorporating **Cloudinary** to store media, to making the **UI** cohesive across pages and responsive across devices.

 **What I struggled with while building this app:**
 As an individual, I struggled the most with my perfectionism (which doesn't get along well with building an MVP in two weeks) and with the authentication flows.
 Right when I thought they were working smoothly, a new error would appear.
-I solved these issues through a mix of persistance, error handling, and collaboration with my teammates.
+I solved these issues through a mix of persistance, console.log-s, and collaboration with my teammates.
 As a group, we didn't have enough time to implement a chat component with Socket.io, which we were eager to add.

 **Things I learned through building this app:**
 Among others, working with more complex MongoDB collection schemas than I was used to, implementing authentication and authorization for different user types, managing React forms that include both media and text, finding efficient ways for data to be passed from component to component in React.
 I also learned about how to foster effective and supportive group dynamics in high pressure and high speed environments.